dmbarbour/glas/docs/GlasDesign.md

         glas (verb) Parameters ...

 The glas command line interface is extensible by defining modules with name `glas-cli-(verb)`.
 This module shall compile to a record value of form `(run:Program, ...)`.
-Aside from 'run' other properties may support help messages, tab completion, debugging, etc..
+Aside from 'run' this record may include properties to support help messages, tab completion, effects API version, etc..

 The glas executable must know enough to bootstrap the g0 language, compile language modules and dependencies, then eventually compile the verb.
 Logically, this process is performed every time the executable runs.
 However, for performance, the executable should privately cache computations to avoid unnecessary rework.
-In case a verb fails to compile, the executable may include a fallback implementation for some verbs such as 'help' and 'print'.
+In case a verb fails to compile, the executable should provide fallback implementations for critical verbs such as 'help' and 'print'.

 Essentially, the glas executable provides a runtime environment for its verbs.

-The effects API provided to verbs is ad-hoc, subject to development and deprecation over time, but should be stable enough that maintaining the verbs is not a problem.
-If necessary, we could use a program annotation or a verb property to indicate the expected effects API, or use effects to negotiate an API.

-I do have some thoughts on the effects API:

-* **load:ModuleID** - Most verbs must load other values from the module system.
-The glas executable should provide lightweight access to Glas module values to improve consistency and simplify reuse of the compilation cache.
-* **log:Message** - log messages should be routed to stderr by default.
-Later, the glas executable might support alternatives via environment variables or configuration files.
-* *std:in, std:out* - Like conventional command-line programs, the effects API should provide access to the console IO streams as implicitly open file-streams.
-* *invert allocation* - Instead of an `open file` request *returning* a file-handle, APIs should favor the pattern `open file as handle`, *providing* a reference value as part of the request.
-This simplifies debugging, improves program determinism, supports decentralized allocation, and resists some security risks.
-* *asynchronous effects* - due to backtracking conditionals, external requests must be deferred until we leave a 'try' or 'while' clause, thus effects cannot synchronously await response from the outside world.
-Fortunately, asynchronous effects work nicely with network or streaming file IO.

-See also [Glas Apps](GlasApps.md).
-Although I doubt most command-line applications would run as transaction machines, the API presented under *Console Applications* might be adapted to the glas executable.

-The Glas command line interface is flexible and extensible, but the expectation is that we'll eventually use *Binary Extraction* to produce executable binaries that run independently.
-Bootstrap of the command line executable also depends on this.
+The run program should be arity 1--0, receiving Parameters as a list of strings on the data stack but mostly interacting with the world via the *Console Applications* effects API described in [Glas Apps](GlasApps.md), albeit extended with a *load:ModuleID* effect because parameters and some verbs (such as REPLs) will reference other modules.
+However, the program would not be a transaction machine by default.

+*Note:* The executable itself should eventually be bootstrapped via *Binary Extraction* of an executable file.

 ### Data Printer